pts/pts-xtiny/README.txt

 Q13.
 Does profiling work?
 """""""""""""""""""""""""
-No, `gcc -pg' etc. don't work, because the xtiny libc lacks the instrumentation for profile stack trace collection.
+No, `gcc -pg' etc. don't work, because the pts-xtiny libc lacks the instrumentation for profile stack trace collection.

 Q14.
 Does debugging work?
 """""""""""""""""""""""""
 Yes, if you specify the gcc -g flag for both compiling and linking.
-Of course, the generated binary will be much larger because of the extra debug info (and the linker script is not used either):
+Of course, the generated binary will be much larger because of the extra debug info.

 Without debugging: